hantsy/spring-reactive-sample/docs/web/web-filter.md

 }
 ```

-The `filter` method accepts a `ServerWebExchange` where you can interact with web request and do crossing-cut operations as you expected in the response.
+The `filter` method receives a `ServerWebExchange` that lets you inspect the request and perform cross-cutting operations before or after the request is handled.

 The `WebFilterChain` is similar to the  role of  `FilterChain` in the Servlet Filter.
 At runtime, a series of  `WebFilter` can be chained to execute in one web request.